ifremer-bioinformatics/samba/README.md

 ### Workflow parameters

 * nextflow.config : general configs for Nextflow (set TMPDIR, Workdir...).
 Check this file and adapt to your environment !
-* config/params.config : workflow workdir definition, processes (tasks) parameters and activation.
+* conf/base.config : workflow workdir definition, processes (tasks) parameters and activation.
 Check this file and adapt to your data !
-* config/resources.config : scheduler resources to attribute to each process.
+* conf/resources.config : scheduler resources to attribute to each process.
 Check this file and adapt to your scheduler !
-* config/report.config : nextflow automatic reports parameters
+* conf/report.config : nextflow automatic reports parameters
-* SAMBA.nf : each step is described within its command line
+* main.nf : each step is described within its command line

 ### How to run
 Don't forget to modify nextflow config files before running the workflow (see nextflow.config and config directory).